obiwan04kanobi/HR-Management-System/README.md

 - **Attendance Tracking**: Employees can view and manage their attendance records.
 - **Leave Application**: Employees can apply for leave, specifying the type and duration.
 - **Password Reset**: Users can reset their passwords if forgotten.
+- **Messages**: Employees can give reply to messages from admin.
+Employees cannot send messages to admin & other employees.
+- **Compulsory leave**: Users can apply for compulsory leave.
+Admin can approve or reject the compulsory leave.

 ### Admin Features

 - **Admin Attendance Management**: Admins can view and manage attendance records for all employees.
 - **Leave Approval**: Admins can view and approve leave applications submitted by employees who report to them.
 - **Apply Leave for Employees**: Admins can apply leave on behalf of their reporting employees.
+- **Messages**: Admins can send messages to employees for a particular date from Admin Attendance.
 ---

 ## 💻 Technologies Used